Rolling Thunder #12

 Balancing out the previous issue’s focus on breaking news, Rolling Thunder #8 steps back to reflect on the priorities and relationships that can make resistance effective and infectious.
 The centerpiece of this issue is a critical examination of the strengths and shortcomings of contemporary insurrectionist theory and practice, spanning 24 pages and a wide range of lines of inquiry.
 Elsewhere herein, one can find a guide to crafting constructive accountability processes, a survey of the past four decades of anarchist activity in Chile, and a report from San Francisco exploring the broader context of anarchist organizing leading up to and following the Oakland riots covered in Rolling Thunder #7.
 We’ve also turned up a retrospective by a member of the legendary clandestine anti-prison group Os Cangaceiros, distilling the lessons of years of underground struggle.
 All this is rounded out by inspiring accounts, entertaining anecdotes, magical realist fiction, and much more.
 No advertisements; 16 full-color pages.
 Download Table of Contents PDF [822 k].
 (106 pages)

-In response to overwhelming feedback, we are now offering two-year, four-issue subscriptions to Rolling Thunder for just $25 (U.S.) and $35 (Global)— a respective savings of $25 and $65.
+In response to overwhelming feedback, we are now offering four-issue subscriptions to Rolling Thunder for just $25 (U.S.) and $35 (Global)— a respective savings of $25 and $65.
 More info here.